se-edu/se-book/gitAndGithub/init/text.md

 Install [SourceTree](https://www.sourcetreeapp.com/) which is Git + a GUI for Git.

-Suppose you want to create a repository in an empty directory `project1`
+Suppose you want to create a repository in an empty directory `things`

 <tabs>
   <tab header="SourceTree">